Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 ✔️ “Am I still focused?”

-✔️ “Is my energy level where it needs to be?”
+✔️ “Is my energy where it needs to be?”

-John saw value in using the tool at the end of the day to reflect and reset.
+John saw value in using the tool at the end of the day to celebrate his triumphs and create a starting plan for tomorrow.

 “Before I go to bed, I could take a moment to reflect on what I accomplished and what I could improve on tomorrow,” he said.
 “It’s like tying up loose ends in my mind, so I can rest better.”

-An evening check-in can be a powerful way to unwind and clear your mind before sleep.
-Before bed, ask yourself:
+An evening check-in can be a powerful way to unwind and clear your head before sleep.

 ✔️ “What went well today?”